pndaproject/red-pnda/roll_your_own_RED_PNDA.md

 Go to your browser and type `http://<your-ip-here>` to view the PNDA console.

+Note: If you are using AWS or any other cloud provider, refer to this [guide](Connecting_on_cloud.md)

 Congratulations, you have successfully installed Red PNDA on your own!